liamalxd/epsolarmon/README.md

 ---
-Solar data stats script for EPEVER MPPT Charge Controller
+Solar data stats script for EPEVER MPPT Charge Controllers
 ---

 This was my solution to pulling stats from my EPEVER 3210AN charge controller via the EPEVER WiFi Box.